ocean-tracking-network/biologging_standardization/templates/fields/detachmentLatitude.md

 # Field Name
-detachment Latitude
+Detachment latitude

 ## Definition
-Latitude in decimal degrees of tag recovery/detachment from animal (if known)
+Latitude in decimal degrees of tag recovery/detachment from animal (if known).

 ## Standard
 ISO 6709:2008